-In 2019 we celebrate the 40th (!)
-Birthday of ‘Alien’, the iconic scifi classic from director Ridley Scott.
+In 2019 we celebrate the 40th Birthday of ‘Alien’, the iconic scifi classic from director Ridley Scott.
 The film, with the monster of H.R.
 Giger that since then became legendary, was given an unforgettable victory in Vooruit on Saturday 12 October.
 As part of VIDEODROOM, GHOST and Vooruit again worked together on a unique parcours, in which classic scenes from the film – chestburst! – again scared the sh*t out of all of us.

 During this “Alien” edition, several artists made their own interpretation of the movie’s key scenes.

-Together with the Creatures of the Night by Sofire DM who had special helmets in which all the scrips of the Alien movie were incorporated, we guided the audience towards the Concert Hall.
+Together with Creatures of the Night by Sofire DM who had special helmets in which all the scrips of the Alien movie were incorporated, we guided the audience towards the Concert Hall.

 Upon arrival, a mystic sound scape by sound agency Audiotheque simulated the feeling of really being in space.
-An announcement of ‘mother’ requesting everyone to walk towards the main stage announced the beginning of Raveyards – dressed in an overall and with headlights tight to their foreheads, it was inevitable to recognize the famous egg scene.
+An announcement of ‘mother’ requesting everyone to walk towards the main stage announced the beginning of Raveyards – dressed in an overall and with headlights tight to their foreheads, it was inevitable to recognize the landing and egg scene.

 An intense and repeating beep-sound started and a stretcher was carried into the concert hall.
 On the stretcher was a man with the infamous face-hugger on his head.
 Reinhard Vanbergen, Charlotte Caluwaerts and Benjamin Abel Meirhaeghe gave a special interpretation of this face-hugger scene together with two intense and experimental waltzing dancers Emilie De Vlam and Clay Vervaene.
 The fairy-tale music rapidly turned into an explosive encounter between two singers, a violin and a dancing couple.

-So now the Alien bursted out of the chest it’s time to chase and search for it.
+So now the Alien bursted out of the chest it’s time to search for it.
 Softcore performance and Gesamtpunk artist DOLLY BING BING often describes herself as a ‘glamorous alien popstar’.
 So this was a role written on her body-painted body.